|A Deptford & Millwall Walk

 overlap with the Deptford and Isle of Dogs walks.

-The Deptford section is about 3 miles beginning at Surrey Quays Station (East London line) and finishing at Greenwich.
+The Deptford section is about 3 miles beginning at Surrey Quays Station (London Overground) and finishing at Greenwich.
 The Millwall section is about 3½ miles beginning at Island Gardens and finishing at Heron Quays DLR Station.
 You will need to cross the river between sections either by DLR (Cutty Sark to Island Gardens) or walking through the foot tunnel.
 Greenwich is a convenient stopping place for refreshments.

 Details of the features in UPPER CASE can be found on the additional information page